 Discussion

 We investigate using a structural economic model to correct for selection bias in fishery-dependent data.
-Our specific form of statistical selection bias occurs when fishers have some private information about catches that allows them to systematically select where to fish in a way the analyst cannot observe, including self-selecting based on their economic and vessel characteristics.
+Our specific form of statistical selection bias occurs when fishers have some private information about catches that allows them to systematically select where to fish in a way the analyst cannot observe, including self-selecting based on their economic and vessel characteristics (Chen et al. 2023).
 By explicitly modeling their decision-making behavior, we can estimate the probability a fisher visits an area and use that knowledge to produce unbiased abundance indices from fishery-dependent data for use in stock assessments.

 While our proposed methods can perform relatively well, especially with sufficient richness of sample variation and number of observations, they do not represent a panacea for all index standardization issues.
 We outline one scenario where the correction performs particularly poorly in this paper – a spatial trend in abundance and poor fisher coverage – and we leave additional investigation for future research.
+Non-static, random abundance over years is not necessarily a problem for our correction method, but the existence of a spatial trend is.
+Intuitively, this is because even if areas are poorly sampled due to habitat or travel costs, when abundance is random, the analyst is just as likely to miss large positive shocks, as negative ones.

 Notably, our results illustrate that the models cannot correct for data they do not observe.
 This can occur e.g. for trans-boundary stocks, when there is a modeled change in density and distribution related to climate change, or where there are Marine Protected Areas (MPAs) in which densities increase or stay steady, while fishing impacts result in a different relative trend outside the MPAs.
-In these cases, the proposed methods should be used in conjunction with existing index standardization best practices, as well as techniques to extrapolate over less-sampled areas (Maunder & Punt 2004).
+In these cases, the proposed methods should be used in conjunction with existing index standardization best practices, as well as techniques to extrapolate over less-sampled areas (Maunder & Punt 2004), such as coupling these methods with spatiotemporal smoothers (Thorson et al. 2020).